wvictorialee/conserve-adapt/content/docs/improvement/_index.md

 It’s difficult to say how much more likely or under what circumstances blown panes happen in slim-profile double-glazing, because workmanship and skills of the joiners and glaziers are also factors, just like anything that’s assembled by humans.
 If the existing timber on the sashes is already fragile, it may not be possible to route them to accept the thicker double-glazing.
 (The slim-profile glazing, although thinner than regular double glazing, is still thicker than single-glazing).

-Currently, most slim-profile double-glazing (sometimes called ‘low-sightline’) products are not deemed as legally compliant with the Construction Products Regulations (CPR), which required the double-glazing to be manufactured in accordance with the European Standard EN 12795.
+Currently, most slim-profile double-glazing (sometimes called ‘low-sightline’) products[^1] are not deemed as legally compliant with the Construction Products Regulations (CPR), which required the double-glazing to be manufactured in accordance with the European Standard EN 12795.
 You can read the statement from the [Glass and Glazing Federation (GGF)](https://edin.ac/4p0WPHl).

 #### Vacuum Glazing
 An alternative to slim-profile double glazing is vacuum cavity double-glazing, which naturally has a very narrow profile due to the 0.2mm gap between the panes.
 The vacuum cavity provides excellent insulation and can reduce heat loss through the glass panes even better than the standard double-glazing with 13-20 mm gap filled with inert gas.
 However, the current market is such that vacuum cavity double-glazing can be quite expensive.
 The most popular product also comes from continental Europe meaning longer lead time to when the actual work can begin.

 Because there is no air nor gas in the gap between the glass panes, vacuum glazing usually has spacers to keep the gap from collapsing on itself.
 These spacers show up as tiny dots on the glass panes.
-It is not obvious but they are visible if you know what to look or are very close to the window.
-Ane example can be seen in the image below.
+The dots are usualy not obvious but are visible if you know what to look or are very close to the window.
+An example can be seen in the image below.

 <figure class="my-6 mx-auto text-center w-3/4 md:w-1/2">
     <img